mantidproject/mantid/docs/source/algorithms/CorelliPowderCalibrationDatabase-v1.rst

 For more details on this output, see the documentation for :ref:`algm-CORELLIPowderCalibrationCreate`.

-The rows of the recent calibrations are read one by one, and the *single component database file* is updated accordingly.
+The rows of the recent calibration table are read one by one, and the corresponding *single component* database files are updated accordingly.
 Thus in our previous example the line for the moderator is extracted and appended to CSV file *corelli_moderator.csv*.
 Before appending, the line is amended with the day-stamp of the recent calibration.
 The day-stamp is retrieved from the input workspace of property `InputWorkspace`.
 A typical *corelli_moderator.csv*